lvgl/lvgl/docs/intro/index.md

 Learn more in the [Tick](/porting/tick) and [Task handler](/porting/task-handler) section.

-### Why the display driver is called only once?
+### Why is the display driver called only once?
 Only the upper part of the display is refreshed.
 Be sure you are calling `lv_disp_flush_ready(drv)` at the end of your "*display flush callback*".

-### Why I see only garbage on the screen?
+### Why do I see only garbage on the screen?
 Probably there a bug in your display driver.
 Try the following code without using LVGL.
-You should see a square with red-blue gradient
+You should see a square with red-blue gradient.

 ```c
 #define BUF_W 20